Sea butterfly: Swimming kinematics

-Sometimes, they swarm in large numbers and can be found washed up in flotsam, especially along the coast of eastern Australia.
+Occasionally, thecosomans swarm in large numbers, and can sometimes be found washed ashore in flotsam, especially along the coastline of eastern Australia.

 Diurnal vertical migration

 Thecosomata beat their wing-like parapodia to "fly" through the water.

 When descending to deeper water, they hold their wings up.

 They migrate vertically from day to night, so the community structure changes on a 24 hour cycle; during the day many organisms take refuge at water depths in excess of 100 m.

 Feeding

-Little is known about the behaviour of sea butterflies, but they are known to have a peculiar way of feeding.

-They are generally herbivorous, mostly passive plankton feeders, just floating along with the currents, ventral-side up, although some may become active feeders at times.

-They catch planktonic food by entangling it in a mucous web that can be up to 5 cm wide – many times larger than themselves.
-If disturbed, they abandon the net and flap slowly away.
+Little is documented of the dietary habits or behaviour of sea butterflies, yet they are known to have a peculiar way of feeding.
+Being generally herbivorous, and mostly passive plankton-feeders, they live their lives according to the currents and find food by floating ventral-side up; some may more actively forage, at times.
+They feed secreting a fine mucus web to capture the plankton and organic particles suspended in water columns.
+Measuring up to 5 cm wide—many times larger than their own bodies.
+If disturbed, they simply abandon the web and flap slowly away.

-Every day, they migrate vertically in the water column, following their planktonic prey.
-At night they graze at the ocean surface and return to deeper water in the morning.
+Each day, they embark on a regular diel vertical migration through the water column in their pursuit of planktonic prey.
+At night, they forage at the surface and return to deeper waters by the morning.